lzzzzzm/BEVTracking/README.md

 Car：4
 Bus：5
 ```
-in this project, we only evaluate the performance of pedestrian detection
+in this project, we only evaluate the performance of pedestrian detection.
-so we map the biker, skater to pedestrian.

 there are some mistake in the annotations:
 1. some boxes are out of the image